Find out what happened at the just concluded plastic treaty negotiations ➝

 ✅ Today, countries moved to negotiating specific elements of the treaty text.
 In discussions on waste management and leakage, we observed members converging on an obligation for countries to commit go further than just cleaning up plastic pollution and include ‘remediation’ of plastic pollution – a broader term that includes removal, restoration and rehabilitation of protected environments.

 ✅ More than 120 countries support a proposal from Brazil to have a dedicated article on health in the treaty.
-In the negotiation room, countries mentioned the importance of making sure vulnerable communities, indigenous peoples, and wastepickers views are included.
+In the negotiation room, countries mentioned the importance of making sure vulnerable communities, Indigenous peoples, and wastepickers views are included.

 ✅ We also heard diverse voices supporting measures for microplastics, with one delegation stating “this article is absolutely relevant and necessary based on the evidence”.